TikTok trend prompts warning over potential death

 "Prohibition doesn't work and is the worst of all the tactics.
 For us, it is about parents finding out what young people are doing."

-Debbie Heron from Lakes Psychology said that in young people the brain's frontal lobe took longer to mature and it was that part that controlled the ability to make good choices.
+Debbie Heron from Lakes Psychology said young people's frontal lobe of their brain took longer to mature and it was that part that controlled the ability to make good choices.

 "That's why some adolescents get into a lot of trouble sometimes.
 The reasoning brain takes a long, long time to mature even into your 20s.
 If you look at a toddler's ability to make good decisions compared with a 16-year-old and then it improves again when they're 26."